 Cycle your tank before adding saltwater fish

-Everyone has their own opinion about what fish to add to a new saltwater fish tank.
+Everyone has their own opinion about what fish to add to a new saltwater aquarium.
 One of the biggest problems with new tanks is a phenomenon called New Tank Syndrome—essentially, new tanks are unstable and oftentimes fish added to a new tank perish quickly—because the environment is too harsh.
-The most important thing you can when setting up your new saltwater fish tank is to allow for the time to properly cycle the marine aquarium.
+The most important thing you can when setting up your new tank is to allow for the time to properly cycle the marine aquarium.

 Set up a quarantine tank to prevent the spread of parasites and disease